ArronBeale/ArronBeale/README.md

 Hello,
 my name is Arron.

-I am a Full Stack Developer with a Diploma in Full Stack Software Development from Code Institute.
+I am a Full Stack Software Developer.
 Currently I am working for [Dazult](https://www.dazult.com/) as a Junior Software Developer.

 Visit my LinkedIn and connect with me: